platosha/okta-vaadin-fusion-spring-boot-example/README.md

-# Vaadin + Spring Boot Example
+# Hilla + Okta Example

-This example app shows you how to build a Vaadin Fusion and Spring Boot app and add Okta for authentication.
+This example app shows you how to build a Hilla app and add Okta for authentication.
 Please read [A Quick Guide to Security with Vaadin Fusion and Spring Boot](https://developer.okta.com/blog/2020/11/09/vaadin-spring-boot) to see how it was created.

 **Prerequisites:** [Java 11](https://adoptopenjdk.net/)+ and Maven 3.6+.